rolling-scopes/rsschool-docs/use-cases/add-task.md

 ### Basic Course of Events
 1. The User notices that Schedule page has "Add Task" button.
 2. The User clicks that button.
-3. The "New Task" form appears on the page under button block.
+3. The "New Task" form appears in the pop-up window.
 4. The User fills the required "Title" field.
 5. The User chooses "required" Task Type from the dropdown list.
 The possible types:
     - Task